MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/includes/azure-event-hubs-source-connector.md

             :::image type="content" source="./media/azure-event-hubs-source-connector/event-hubs-access-key-value.png" alt-text="Screenshot that shows the access key for an Azure Event Hubs namespace." lightbox="./media/azure-event-hubs-source-connector/event-hubs-access-key-value.png":::
 1. Now, on the **Connect** page of wizard, for **Consumer group**, enter the name of the consumer group.
 By default, `$Default` is selected, which is the default consumer group for the event hub.
 1. For **Data format**, select a data format of the incoming real-time events that you want to get from your Azure event hub.
 You can select from JSON, Avro, and CSV (with header) data formats.
+1. In the **Stream details** section to the right, select the Fabric **workspace** where you want to save the eventstream that the Wizard is going to create.
-1. In the right pane, for **eventstream name**, enter a name for the eventstream.
+1. For **eventstream name**, enter a name for the eventstream.
 The wizard creates an eventstream with the selected event hub as a source.
 1. The **Stream name** is automatically generated for you by appending **-stream** to the name of the eventstream.
 You see this stream on the **Data streams** tab of Real-Time hub when the wizard finishes.
 1. Select **Next** at the bottom of the page.

     :::image type="content" source="./media/azure-event-hubs-source-connector/connect-page-2.png" alt-text="Screenshot that shows the Connect page two for Azure Event Hubs connector." lightbox="./media/azure-event-hubs-source-connector/connect-page-2.png":::